xootkama/meetdebloater/README.md

  automatically.

 <h2> Requirements </h2>
- 1. A Windows PC with adb installed. (refer to this video https://www.youtube.com/watch?v=26GI3z6tI3E )<br>
+ 1. A Windows PC with adb installed. (refer to this video https://www.youtube.com/watch?v=26GI3z6tI3E ).<br>
  2. USB Debugging turned on in your android device <br>
  3. Little patience like about 5 minutes :) <br>